 3. Ensure strong chain of custody for certified materials as they move through the supply chain.

-THE UNSUSTAINABLE REALITY
+THE UNSUSTAINABLE REALITY - CHECK THE LABEL

 To provide further context to our fabric and material choices, below is a list of the commonly used fabrics and materials you will find in compartive golf products.
 These are unsustainable and have a much greater impact on climate change.